Make an appointment

 You can identify the flapper in your toilet bowl by finding a cup-shaped item at the bottom of the Tank on your toilet.
 The flapper is responsible for keeping the drain that leads to the toilet bowl covered up.
 When you pull on your toilet handle, a chain will lift, causing the flapper to move upwards.

-If the flapper on your toilet has become damaged, it means that the water and the tank are constantly leaking into the toilet bowl.
+If the flapper on your toilet has become damaged, the water in the toilet tank may leak into the bowl.
 This can make it difficult for you to flush your toilet because there likely isn’t enough water in the tank to flush your toilet properly.
+Sometimes the chain attached to the flapper can become disconnected.
+In this case trying to flush the toilet won’t move the flapper and won’t release any water into the bowl.
+If you notice an issue with the flapper you can get replacement parts at a hardware store to replace it.

 Clogged Toilet

 Another common reason why your toilet won’t flush is because of a clogged toilet.
-Double-check to make sure the water valve is completely turned on at leading it to your toilet.
+Double-check to make sure the water valve is completely turned on going into your toilet.
 If your water valve is wide open and your toilet still won’t flush, it likely means that you’re dealing with a clogged toilet.

 You’ll want to use a plunger by placing the plunger directly for the top of the toilet’s drain opening.
 Pump hard on the plunger for a few seconds to force the clog to clear from the pipes.